 Ricki’s Apple-Quinoa Breakfast Muffins Recipe

-- 2 whole medium sweet apples, cored and grated, with or without skin (about 2 cups UNpacked grated apple)
+- 2 whole medium sweet apples, cored and grated, with or without skin (about 2 cups UNpeeled grated apple)

 - ⅔ cup coconut sugar (or use brown sugar)